 Always make sure they have references and that they can provide full documentation of each of the parent’s history.
-As well as documentation saying they have been used to breed this particular hybrid mix.
+As well as documentation saying they have been used to breed this particular mix.

 Interesting Read: Is It Bad To Pick The Runt Of The Litter?

 If you are looking to get a Husky Australian Shepherd mix then we encourage you to do so.

 The Aussie Husky will be a beautiful addition to anyone’s family or life.

 Just make sure you are capable of providing the high amount of care this mix desires.
 Lots of your time for training, exercising, grooming will be paramount for a well-behaved dog.

 If you are someone that loves being outdoors and have previously had dogs in the past, this will be a great option for you.